jawadtimzit/ReactJs-JawadPetDate/README.md

 # ReactJs Application / Front end

 This application is a Pet Play Date Dog application where dog owners can access the website, check dogs that are avilabe to hang out with and send them a message to set up a time to meet and play.
-Also, users can check available pet Toys and buy them.
+Also, users can check available pet Toys and buy them using PayPal API.

 ## Technologies: